selvesandev/flutter-ess/README.md

 * Create a flutter project with `flutter create project_name`

 * `cd project_name` && `flutter run`

+#### Flutter is all about Widget
+* You compose the user interface from a set of build in or custom widget.
+* Stateless widget takes only data as input and render a new widget tree.
+* Statefull widget works with both external data and internal data which can change (so called state).
+* Changes to the external or internal data lead to a re-render cycle.

 ## Project Environment In VS Code.